 Statute of Limitations

 In New Jersey, the statute of limitations for a wrongful death suit is two years.
 If you don’t file within this time period, the case will not be heard.
 Because these cases can get very complex and it can be tricky to collect, your best bet, if you need to file such a case, is to talk to an experienced New Jersey wrongful death attorney.
-If you’re in this situation and need help or information regarding who can file a wrongful death lawsuit, call Peter Davis Law for help today.
+If you’re in this situation and need help or information regarding who can file a wrongful death lawsuit, contact Peter Davis & Associates for help today.